weilogiclabs/OpenArchiver/README.md

-# Open Archive
+# Open Archiver

 > [!WARNING]
 > This project is currently in active development and has not yet reached a stable General Availability (GA) release.
 It is not recommended for use in production environments.
 We welcome contributions from the community to help us accelerate development and improve the platform.
 Please see our [Contributing](#contributing) section for more details.

 **A secure, sovereign, and affordable open-source platform for email archiving and eDiscovery.**

-Open Archive enables individuals and organizations to take control of their digital communication history.
+Open Archiver enables individuals and organizations to take control of their digital communication history.
 It provides a robust, self-hosted solution for ingesting, storing, indexing, and searching emails from major platforms, ensuring a permanent, tamper-proof record of your most critical data, free from vendor lock-in.

 ## Vision